michael-bellido/Michael-bellido/README.md

 > **I design and implement AI, automation, CRM, and digital systems that solve real business problems and produce measurable results.**

-I am a **Computer Engineering student** and **AI & Technology Consultant** based in Warsaw.
+I am a **Computer Engineering student** and **AI & Technology Consultant** based in Warsaw, Poland.

 Through **Your Business Solutions**, I work directly with international clients to analyse inefficient processes, design practical solutions, and deliver technology that improves operations, customer acquisition, and business performance.

 My work sits at the intersection of: